NeuralNoise/starwipe-cms-public/README.md

 ./scripts/build
 ```

-Alternatively, you may use the `npm` script to run the build script:
+Alternatively, you may use `npm` to run the build script:

 ```bash
 npm run build